Effective May 2013, requirements for graduation with a major in History are:

 Students must take two 2000-level History courses.
 These courses are capped at 30 students and are open to non-majors as well as majors.
 They emphasize training in how to work with primary sources.

 Students must take two 3000-level History courses.
 These are small seminars designed for advanced History majors, with demanding reading and writing requirements.
 These courses emphasize the use of secondary sources and introduce students to the concept of historiography.

 Elective credits may come from any History Department course, as well as approved study abroad courses.

-From the list above, students must take at least one course in four of the following catagories: Asian History; Middle Eastern History; European History; Latin American History; American History; Pre-Modern History.
+From the list above, students must take at least one course in four of the following categories: Asian History; Middle Eastern History; European History; Latin American History; American History; Pre-Modern History.
 Students should consult with their faculty adviser or the Chair to make sure that they have correctly fufilled this requirement.

 Issues in Comparative History (HIST 2998), 4 credits

 This course is designed ensure that all students engage in comparative history.
 Students will also be exposed to different approaches to the study of history, as embodied in the work of the individual faculty members in this team-taught course.
 This course is generally offered in spring.

 This course is designed specifically to train students in historical methodologies and to think historiographically, i.e., to see historical issues the way historians see them.
 It is intended to prepare students for Senior Seminar, in which they will explore the historiography of their specific research topic.
 This course is ONLY offered winter quarter, and must be taken before Senior Seminar I and II.
 Students are expected to enroll in the course in their junior year.